 - If your dog gets on with a particular size or temperament of dog, then you should aim to improve on these types of experiences in order to build trust with other types of dogs over time.

 - If your own dog is boisterous, make sure the new dog does not see them as a threat.
-Try to calming him down and provide praise if he relaxes
+Try to calming them down and provide praise if they relax.

 BorrowMyDoggy connects dog owners with local borrowers for walks, sitting and holiday care.